Roll20/help.roll20.net/_posts/2012-09-05-terms-of-service.markdown

 By default, all campaigns and other assets that you create or upload to Roll20 are private.
 However, if you invite players to join your game, or choose to share your campaigns with other Roll20 users, then they will have access to view those specific campaigns and any assets used in those campaigns.
 Any assets that you upload to the Roll20 Marketplace will also be made public under the license that you select when the asset is submitted.

-##What are the guidelines Tailor Made follows when accessing my data?
+##What are the guidelines Orr Group follows when accessing my data?

-* We restrict who at Tailor Made can access customer data to only senior members of the team, and never to outside contractors.
+* We restrict who at Orr Group can access customer data to only senior members of the team, and never to outside contractors.
 * We only do it in response to a customer support question, or to look at issues affecting the entire Roll20 application.
 * We only do it in order to debug and fix the issue.
 * We never make changes to anything unless explicitly requested by a user.